 - Dueling Shows: With Wheel of Fortune; except that Definition was not shopping-based (the Ceramic Dalmatian would have been a relatively decent prize under this show's conditions), and used the tried and true "celebrities and civilians" structure for most of its run.

-- No Budget: The show was ridiculed by outsiders for how cheap the prizes were.
+- No Budget: The show was ridiculed by outsiders (particularly Americans; you can pick up stations from the Toronto area from Buffalo) for how cheap the prizes were.
 Seriously, the consolation prize for losing the Bonus Round was $10.
 Only if you made it to the yearly Tournament Of Champions could you have an opportunity to win something half-decent, such as a car or trip.

 - Real Song Theme Tune: "Soul Bossa Nova" by Quincy Jones (his music seemed to always end up on word games, it seems).
 Thanks to the popularity of Definition, the song became cemented in Canadian pop culture of the era — even before it became better-known internationally as the Austin Powers theme song.
 Mike Myers chose to use the song because he remembered it from Definition.

 - In tribute to the show, "Soul Bossa Nova" got a Sampled Up hip-hop version, "My Definition of a Boombastic Jazz Style", by Dream Warriors on their album And Now the Legacy Begins.
 This version became Ascended Fanon in a promo celebrating CTV Toronto's 50th anniversary, which featured clips from the show.